A quick guide to Bali!

 The Bali airport is very beautiful and so very developed!
 I was really impressed!

 Some companies do offer a fast pass where you can skip the lines for visa and get a VIP service, personally, I avoided this option because I only had cabin baggage, and didn’t really mind the queue.
 89 USD wasn’t really worth it, especially since the immigration lines were moving fast.
-It took my about 30 minutes to come out of the airport, just depends on when your plane lands.

 Getting Around Bali: